-- If a canoe swamps or overturns after the start of an event, the canoe may be righted and bailed out using buckets or similar items, and then may continue in the event. - If a canoe swamps or overturns prior to the start of an event, the canoe may be righted and bailed out using buckets or similar items, and then may continue in the event.
-The decision to delay or continue with the race start will be at the discretion of the race director and starter. - 3 If assistance is required, see rule 16.3 - Once a canoe has accepted assistance or a tow from a Safety Boat (except where rule 16.4-5 applies), it will be deemed to have officially withdrawn from the event and is not allowed to re-enter the event. - For Changeover Events only, relief paddlers only of that team on the Team Escort Boat may assist in righting and/or bailing out of a swamped or overturned canoe.
+- 1 If a canoe swamps or overturns after the start of an event, the canoe may be righted and bailed out using buckets or similar items, and then may continue in the event. - 2 If a cance swamps or overturns prior to the start of an event, the cance may be righted and bailed out using buckets or similar items, and then may continue in the event.
+The decision to delay or continue with the race start will be at the discretion of the race director and starter.

+- 3 If assistance is required, see rule 16.3 - 4 Once a canoe has accepted assistance or a tow from a Safety Boat, it will be deemed to have officially withdrawn from the event and is not allowed to re-enter the event. - 5 For Changeover Events only, relief paddlers only of that team on the Team Escort Boat may assist in righting and/or bailing out of a swamped or overturned canoe.